 There are a number of variables that change the answer to, “How long should a dishwasher last?”
 If you’ve just moved into a new place, you might know the age of the dishwasher, but you don’t know if it was maintained or overloaded.
 If, on the other hand, you personally bought the dishwasher you’re using, you can more easily predict how long the dishwasher will last because you know its full history.

-- Frequency of use – In the average home the dishwasher is cycled five times per week.
-Based on this average, those who use their appliance less than five times are likely to have fewer repairs and replace their dishwasher less frequently than those who run it six or more times.
+- Frequency of use – In the average home, the dishwasher is cycled five times per week.
+Those who use their appliance less frequently are likely to need fewer repairs and get more years out of their dishwasher.

 - Maintenance – Periodic maintenance, including cleaning, can help your dishwasher last longer than one that has been relatively neglected.
 We provide some maintenance tips for you below!

-Your dishwasher has a number of parts that can become grimy and may reduce the cleaning power and efficiency of the appliance.
+Your dishwasher’s parts can become grimy, which may reduce the cleaning power and efficiency of the appliance.
 Residue buildup can even cause your dishwasher to become clogged or broken.
-Routinely wipe down the door seals using a mild soap, warm water, and a soft cloth.
+Routinely wipe down the door seals and food spills using mild soap, warm water, and a soft cloth.
 Every few months, clean the food trap and filter.
-If you notice any foul odors when loading or unloading the appliance, use these tips to clean a smelly dishwasher to help eliminate them.
+If you notice any foul odors, use these tips to clean a smelly dishwasher.